When your side hustle becomes a real business

 Another option is to incorporate your small business.
 Incorporation refers to the creation of a new legal entity with different regulatory requirements.
-While more closely regulated by the government, incorporating your business makes it possible to issue stock and raise capital.
+While more closely regulated by the government, incorporating your business makes it possible to both raise capital and issue stock.

 Any choices you make about business financing (debt or equity) and specific corporate structures will have a significant impact on your tax rate.
-A side hustle is taxed as additional income on your annual return.
-You may also need to file estimated quarterly taxes.
-When you graduate from side hustler to real business owner, you’ll need a more nuanced tax treatment and understanding.
+A side hustle is taxed as additional income on your annual return, and you may also need to file estimated quarterly taxes.
+When you graduate from side hustler to real business owner, you’ll need a more refined tax treatment and understanding.

-You might be an independent contractor, which is relatively simple for tax purposes.
-A corporation, as a separate legal entity, will pay taxes in addition to those paid by managers.
+You might classify as an independent contractor, which is relatively simple for tax purposes.
+Whereas a corporation, which operates as a separate legal entity, will pay taxes in addition to those paid by who manages it.
 A partnership does not pay separate taxes but must report operating income to the IRS.
-No matter what corporate structure you select as your side hustle matures, you will face additional paperwork and regulation.
+No matter what corporate structure you select as your side hustle matures, expect to face additional paperwork and regulation.

 A successful side hustle has the potential to snowball when everything aligns just right.
 If that happens, you need to have a plan in place to scale your business, make sure you’re paying the right taxes, and protect yourself legally.